Whole Exome Plus

 - Most of the single exon deletion events are detected and the sensitivity at five exon CNV level is >99% and specificity >99.9%.
 Segmentally duplicated genomic regions may have reduced sensitivity.
 The exact boundaries of the copy number aberration cannot be determined with this test.

-The test targets all protein coding exons and ± 20 base pairs from the exon-intron boundary.
-In addition, the test includes selected non-coding, deep intronic variants (listed in Appendix 8 in the electronic version of the exome report).
+Whole exome sequencing targets all protein coding exons and ± 20 base pairs from the exon-intron boundary.
+In addition, the test includes >1500 selected non-coding, deep intronic disease causing variants (listed in Appendix 8 in the electronic version of the exome report).

-The sequencing data generated in our laboratory is analyzed with our proprietary data analysis and annotation pipeline, integrating state-of-the art algorithms and industry-standard software solutions.
-Incorporation of rigorous quality control steps throughout the workflow of the pipeline ensures the consistency, validity and accuracy of results.
-Our pipeline is streamlined to maximize sensitivity without sacrificing specificity.
-The proprietary automated bioinformatics pipeline developed and employed at Blueprint Genetics enables detection of single-nucleotide, small indel variants from WES data but also large copy-number variants (³1 exon level) when Plus analysis type is requested.
+The sequencing data generated in our laboratory is analyzed with our proprietary data analysis and annotation pipeline, integrating state-of-the art algorithms and software solutions.
+The proprietary automated bioinformatics pipeline is streamlined to maximize sensitivity without sacrificing specificity.
+It enables detection of single-nucleotide and small indel variants from WES data in addition to large copy-number variants (≥1 exon level) when Plus analysis is requested.
+Quality control steps are included throughout to ensure the consistency, validity and accuracy of results.

-WES data are primarily analyzed for changes in genes that are known to be associated with human disease.
-We monitor recent literature and up-to-date databases to link genes observed in patients with up-to-date information regarding the genes’ association with relevant diseases.
+- WES data are primarily analyzed for changes in genes that are known to be associated with human disease.
+We monitor recent literature and up-to-date databases to link variants in genes observed in patients with up-to-date information regarding the genes’ association with relevant diseases.
 To further aid the process of variant interpretation, observed variants are matched against a comprehensive set of databases of disease-related mutations, collected and curated in-house, and accessed from the public domain or licensed from commercial sources.
 We have incorporated a number of reference population databases and mutation databases such as, but not limited, to 1000 Genomes Project, gnomAD, ClinVar and HGMD into our clinical interpretation software to make the process effective and efficient.
-For missense variants, in silico variant prediction tools such as SIFT, PolyPhen, MutationTaster are used to assist with variant classification.
+For missense variants, in silico tools such as SIFT, PolyPhen and MutationTaster are used to assist with variant classification.
+Splicing analysis is carried out by using Alamut Visual Software (SpliceSiteFinder-like, MaxEntScan, NNSPLICE, GeneSplicer).

-Through our online ordering and statement reporting system, Nucleus, the customer has an access to details of the analysis, including patient specific sequencing metrics.
-This reflects our mission to build fully transparent diagnostics where customers have easy access to crucial details of the analysis process.
+Through our online ordering and statement reporting system, Nucleus, the customer has access to details of the analysis, including patient specific sequencing metrics such as coverage and sequencing depth.
+This reflects our mission to provide fully transparent genetic diagnostics where customers have easy access to key details of the analysis.

-Variant classification is the corner stone of clinical interpretation and resulting patient management decisions.
+Variant classification is the corner stone of clinical interpretation and the resulting patient management decisions.
 Our classifications follow the Blueprint Genetics Variant Classification Schemes based on the ACMG guideline 2015.
-Minor modifications were made to increase reproducibility of the variant classification and improve the clinical validity of the report.
-In our statements, we provide a comprehensive description of our rationale for the classification of the variant.
-Our experience with tens of thousands of clinical cases analyzed at our laboratory allowed us to further develop the industry standard.
+Minor modifications, based on our experience with tens of thousands of patient results, were made to increase reproducibility of the variant classification and improve the clinical validity of the report.
+Our statements include a comprehensive description of our rationale for the classification of the variant.

 As WES covers all protein-coding genes of the genome, it enables detection of variants that are not associated with the indication for ordering the sequencing but are of medical value for patient care.
 These kind of findings are called secondary or incidental findings.
 We follow the ACMG Recommendations for Reporting Incidental Findings in Clinical Exome and Genome Sequencing to seek and report clinically actionable mutations of specified types in 59 genes determined by ACMG, if the patient or the caregiver has opted-in for analysis and reporting of secondary findings.
 If parents or other family members are also subjected to WES, they also have the possibility to opt-in for analysis and reporting of secondary findings.
 Secondary findings are reported in a separate statement.
 All reported secondary findings variants are based on high-quality variant calls in NGS data but these variants do not go through Sanger confirmation, which is in-line with the ACMG policy.
 Secondary findings are not analyzed or reported for deceased individuals or fetal samples.